pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

         else "Reject"
             note over PNF, Apps: PNF maintains funds end
     end
 ```

 ### FAQ

-#### Is the application going to endorse the whole global mint amount (Including the supplier share)?
+#### Is the application going to endorse the whole global mint amount (Including the supplier share)? <!-- omit in toc -->

 The application `PAYS` the supplier for work done (i.e. Mint=Burn)
 The application `GETS REIMBURSED` for the inflation (i.e. Global Mint)

 #### Will there be any on-chain enforcement on the way application get reimbursed?
-Or do they just have to trust the DAO to reimburse them?
+Or do they just have to trust the DAO to reimburse them? <!-- omit in toc -->

 No. They have to trust the DAO/PNF reimburses them.

 This is similar to how we trust Gateways in Morse not to do self dealing.

 #### How does this solution scale for sovereign applications?
-Do they have to show face too?
+Do they have to show face too? <!-- omit in toc -->

 Correct.

 #### Are we taking into account the resources needed to scale and automate reimbursement?
-(Event reader, tx submission, accounting...)
+(Event reader, tx submission, accounting...) <!-- omit in toc -->

 - **On-chain**: load testing will show if events take up too much space.
 Unlikely to be an issue relative to proofs.
 - **Off-chain**: PNF Directors are aware of the operational overhead this will require and is okay with it.